StoqMA meets distribution testing: Introduction

-Notably, the $\NP$-containment in \Cref{corr-inf:StoqMA-perfect-soundness} holds even for $\StoqMA(a,b)$ verifiers with an arbitrarily small gap $a-b$.
-It is fairly surprising since $\StoqMA(a,b)$ with an exponentially small gap at least contains $\NP^{\PP}$ \cite{MN17}, but such a phenomenon does not appear here.
+Notably, the $\NP$-containment in \Cref{corr-inf:StoqMA-perfect-soundness} holds even for $\StoqMA(a,b)$ verifiers with arbitrarily small gap $a-b$.
+It is arguably surprising since $\StoqMA(a,b)$ with an exponentially small gap (i.e., the precise variant) at least contains $\NP^{\PP}$ \cite{MN17}, but such a phenomenon does not appear in this scenario.

-\paragraph{Soundness error reduction of $\StoqMA$. } Error reduction is a rudimentary property of many complexity classes, such as $\PTIME$, $\BPP$, $\MA$, $\QMA$, etc. .
-It is peculiar that such property of $\StoqMA$ is wide-open, even though this class has been proposed since 2006~\cite{BBT06}.
-An obstacle follows from the limitation of performing a single-qubit Hadamard basis final measurement, so we cannot take \textit{the majority vote} of outcomes from the verifier's parallel repetition directly.

-Utilizing the gadget in the proof of \Cref{thm-inf:distinguishing-circuits-StoqMA-complete}, we have derived soundness error reduction of $\StoqMA$, which means we could take \textit{the conjunction} of verifier's parallel repetition's outcomes: \begin{theorem}[Soundness error reduction of $\StoqMA$] For any polynomial $r=\poly(n)$,
+\subparagraph{Soundness error reduction of $\StoqMA$. } Error reduction is a rudimentary property of many complexity classes, such as $\PTIME$, $\BPP$, $\MA$, $\QMA$, etc. .
+It is peculiar that such property of $\StoqMA$ is open, even though this class has been proposed since 2006~\cite{BBT06}.
+An obstacle follows from the limitation of performing a single-qubit Hadamard basis final measurement, so we cannot directly take \textit{the majority vote} of outcomes from the verifier's parallel repetition.
+Utilized the gadget in the proof of \Cref{thm-inf:distinguishing-circuits-StoqMA-complete}, we have derived soundness error reduction of $\StoqMA$, which means we could take \textit{the conjunction} of verifier's parallel repetition's outcomes: \begin{theorem}[Soundness error reduction of $\StoqMA$] For any polynomial $r=\poly(n)$,

 \end{theorem}